 The Legacy Investments are valued at their NAV as determined by GEM.
-The Legacy Investments are generally valued by GEM based on the investments' NAV or its equivalent in accordance with FASB Accounting Standards Update ("ASU") 2009-12, Investments in Certain Entities that Calculate Net Asset Value per Share (or its equivalent) ("ASU 2009-12").
-ASU 2009-12 amends ASC 820, Fair Value Measurements and Disclosures, to offer investors a practical expedient for measuring the fair value of investments that do not have a readily determinable fair value and that calculate a NAV to be valued based on the NAV per share or its equivalent of the underlying investment when it is probable that the investment will not be sold in the short-term.
+The Legacy Investments are generally valued by GEM based on the investments' NAV or its equivalent in accordance with ASC 820, Fair Value Measurements and Disclosures, as amended, to offer investors a practical expedient for measuring the fair value of investments that do not have a readily determinable fair value and that calculate a NAV to be valued based on the NAV per share or its equivalent of the underlying investment when it is probable that the investment will not be sold in the short-term.

 GEM closely monitors the NAVs received from the Legacy Investment managers, which includes a quarterly detailed review by the Valuation Committee.
 GEM seeks to value all investments at their current fair value and reference U.S. GAAP and ASC 820, as amended, as primary guidelines.
 GEM values the investments in Legacy Investments at NAV and determines if the NAV provides the best indication of fair value based on several factors; these include, but are not limited to, the portfolio fund's liquidity, the nature of any portfolio fund's underlying assets and the accounting basis for which the financial statements are prepared.
 At times, GEM may determine the Legacy Investment's NAV may not be the most representative figure of fair value.
 In these circumstances, the Legacy Investment's valuation will be determined in accordance with the valuation policies approved by GEM's Valuation Committee.
-At December 31, 2019, all Legacy Investments were valued at NAV.
+At December 31, 2020 and 2019, all Legacy Investments were valued at NAV.

-Lewis and Clark Plant Sciences Fund - Investment Valuation
+Lewis And Clark Plant Sciences Fund - Investment Valuation

-The Center's investment in the Lewis and Clark Plant Sciences Fund I (Lewis and Clark) is valued at the NAV as determined by Management.
+The Center's investment in the Lewis and Clark Plant Sciences Fund I (Lewis and Clark) is valued at the NAV as determined by management.
 Lewis and Clark invests in mature startups or expansion stage Plant Science or agricultural technology companies.
-Management has determined that the NAV provided by the Lewis and Clark most recent audited financial statements is the most representative figure of fair value at December 31, 2019 and 2018.
+Management has determined that the NAV provided by the Lewis and Clark most recent audited financial statements is the most representative figure of fair value at December 31, 2020 and 2019.